Fastdruid/ReCDTV/README.md

 # ReCDTV
-ReCDTV is an Open Hardware remake of the Commodore CDTV mainboard, revision 2.2.1/2.3
+ReCDTV is an Open Hardware remake of the Commodore CDTV mainboard, revision 2.2.1

 ## Status

 WIP.
-Almost all the chips are in the correct (ish) locations with their pins all correctly on the right nets (according to the schematics).
+All the chips are in the correct (ish) locations with their pins all correctly on the right nets (according to the schematics) and mostly routed...
+I'm currently verifying they match the schematics before finishing routing.
-Currently routing...Maybe 50% is "correct" as per the original, the rest I'm now making up as I go along!

 ![image](https://github.com/user-attachments/assets/069a4b89-fae4-4c8e-8e9b-d523f96cfc27)
 ![image](https://github.com/user-attachments/assets/70e148a9-18ef-4b9d-a031-c0e8b96112d8)